cylam0/cylam.github.io/index.md

 I graduated in August 2017 from the Chinese University of Hong Kong with a PhD in Mathematics under the supervision of Prof. Eric T. Chung.

-During my five year PhD study, with my supervisor Eric T. Chung and other collaborators, I had extended the **staggered discontinuous Garlerkin method** to **elastic wave propgation** and other applications.
+During my five year PhD study, with my supervisor Eric T. Chung and other collaborators, I had developed a **staggered discontinuous Garlerkin method** for **elastic wave propagation**.
 Also, during my visit to the Brown university in 2016, I had devise a **phased-based IPDG method for Helmholtz equation**, which use wave-like function as basis instead of polynomials.

 I have built various solvers for different problems using **Matlab**, including the SDG methods for elastic wave equations and its strong symmetry version, a SDG Stokes solver with motar formulation, an phase-based IPDG solver for the Helmholtz equation.